Wonderfall/twitbot/README.md

 # Drogon-Twitter
 Drogon Twitter is a useful twitter bot.
-It can do many things like monitoring your server, when you ask for it.
+It can do many things like monitoring your server.
+Lots of features will be added soon.

+### Requirements
+Python 2.7, twython, psutil, speedtest-cli.

+### How to
+Just run it like a stupid script.